fluent/fluent-plugin-opensearch/README.md

 include_timestamp true # defaults to false
 ```

 Adds a `@timestamp` field to the log, following all settings `logstash_format` does, except without the restrictions on `index_name`.
-This allows one to log to an alias in Elasticsearch and utilize the rollover API.
+This allows one to log to an alias in OpenSearch and utilize the rollover API.

 ### logstash_prefix